 Calcium Hypochlorite.
 This swimming pool chemical is a dry form of chlorine.
 It is often referred to as cal-hypo.
 As a pool or spa owner/operator, you have the option of purchasing this particular pool sanitizer in either granular, tablet, or briquette forms.
 The active strength for this member of unstabilized chlorine sanitizers, ranges from 65% - 78% with a pH that ranges from 8.5 to 11.

-One pound of cal-hypo that has either 65 or 78 percent active strength, can shoot your ppm (parts per million) levels up to 7.8 0r 9.4 respectively.
+One pound of cal-hypo that has either 65 or 78 percent active strength, can raise your ppm (parts per million) levels up to 7.8 or 9.4 respectively.
 If you use this pool sanitizer continuously, the balance of your pool or spa water will be affected due to high calcium levels.

-This scale build up can be seen in several places in your aquatic facilities.
+This scale build-up can be seen in several places in your aquatic facilities.
 They include:

 This means that it can accelerate severely and ignite, if it ever becomes contaminated or heated.
-Cal-hypo is incompatible with organic compounds, therefore you should take extreme caution when storing and handling this pool disinfectant.
+Cal-hypo is incompatible with organic compounds, therefore you should take extreme caution when storing and handling this particular pool disinfectant.

-Lithium hypochlorite is not commonly used as a treatment in commercial swimming pool facilities.
+Lithium Hypochlorite is not commonly used as a treatment in commercial swimming pool facilities.
 This is simply due to the fact that it has a very low active strength.
 Still because this pool and spa sanitizer dissolves very quickly, makes it ideal for disinfection in:

-Chlorine gas.
-The active strength of this pool disinfectant is 100% and it has a pH of zero.
+Chlorine Gas.
+The active strength of this pool disinfectant is 100% and it has a pH range of zero.
 Chlorine gas is a great swimming pool sanitizer but it rapidly lowers the pH of your water.
 This process actively destroys the buffering capability of your pool water.
-It means that you can not use this sanitizer by itself.
+It means that you can not use this pool sanitizer by itself.

 Over the years, the number of swimming pool facilities that use chlorine gas as their means of disinfection, have diminished.
 This is irregardless of the low cost and effectiveness of this pool disinfectant.
 The real reasons for the reduced use of chlorine gas are:

-Because this chemical is a member of the unstabilized chlorine sanitizers, you will have to use a stabilizer like cyanuric acid to protect your chlorine residual.
+Because this chemical is a member of the unstabilized chlorine sanitizers, you will have to use a stabilizer like Cyanuric Acid to protect your chlorine residual.